 Book the Eiffel Tower as Early as Possible — The Eiffel Tower is one of the most popular tourist destinations in Paris, meaning it books up weeks to months in advance.
 To avoid disappointment, I recommend reserving your time slot as soon as you buy your pass.
 You’ll get the link in an email along with other instructions right after you complete your purchase.

-Where to Buy the Go Paris Explorer Pass
+How to Buy the Paris Explorer Pass

-If you’ve weighed your options and you’re good to go, you can buy the Go Paris Explorer Pass here.
+If you’ve weighed your options and you’re good to go, you can buy the Go City: Paris Explorer Pass here.
 You’ll get an email with your pass and can save it to your phone or print it off.

-The Bottom Line
+Paris Explorer Pass Review: The Bottom Line

 Similarly, if you’re a power sightseer who wants to see as much of Paris as you possibly can, an unlimited consecutive-day option such as the Paris Pass will save you more money.